mahimaallu16/ETHARA.AI--Assessment/README.md

 - The `vercel.json` ensures proper SPA routing.
 - Set `VITE_API_URL` in Vercel settings to point to your Railway API endpoint.

----
-Built with ❤️ by the TaskMind AI Engineering Team.